MichaelStott/tech-squawks/web/content/aws/canonical_requests/introduction.md

 weight: 1
 ---

 AWS SDKs, CLI, or IaC tools, unsurprisingly invoke network calls to AWS services when performing cloud infrastructure operations.
-AWS refers to these API calls as Canonical API calls.
+AWS refers to these API calls as _canonical requests_.

 ![Cloud Computing Overview](/images/can_req/can_req.png)